This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Remember to always get insurance before you travel to Thailand or anywhere else.
 I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
 Read my full review here.

 Weather in Koh Samet

-Located in the Rayong province, three/four hours south-east of Bangkok, Koh Samet makes for a great escape from hot and humid city life.
-With a year-round tropical climate, the island is a great place to be even during rainy season.
+Located in the Rayong province, three/four hours southeast of Bangkok, Koh Samet makes for a great escape from hot and humid city life.
+With a year-round tropical climate, the island is a great place to be even during the rainy season.
 Temperatures usually stay between 25ºC to 34ºC, not too hot and never too cold (at least not for us Norwegians).

-The weather on Koh Samet can be divided into three distinct seasons; the warm season lasting from March until August, rainy season from late August until November and the cooler high season which lasts from December until February.
+The weather on Koh Samet can be divided into three distinct seasons; the warm season lasting from March until August, the rainy season from late August until November and the cooler high season which lasts from December until February.

 Although located only a few kilometers off the coast of mainland Thailand, Koh Samet receives considerably less rainfall.
 It’s actually the driest archipelago in Thailand and has its own unique microclimate which makes it one of the best places in Thailand to visit during the rainy season.
 My mum and I were there in August/September and only had one day of rain out of the six we were there.

 How to get to Koh Samet from Bangkok